 The transition from hunting to agriculture has had enormous societal consequences.
 In the village Beidha, in Jordan, the floor plan of dwellings changed from round to square during the 500 years from 7000 BC.
-This reflects a probable social development towards more task division and functional differentiation in living (Fig. 819).57
+This reflects a probable social development towards sedentary living with more task division and functional differentiation of the built environment (Fig. 828).282